phtoselli/drones-net/README.md

 > Deploy

-You can preview this project online by accessing the link [link](link)
+You can preview this project online by accessing the [link](https://phtoselli.github.io/drones-net/).

 ---